-Q: Good day!
+Question: Good day!
 Could you please explain the difference between

 How many guests will be there? and How many guests will there be?

-A: There is a difference in the meaning, it is subtle.
+Answer: There is a difference in the meaning, it is subtle.
 How many guests will be there means how many will be at the venue (restaurant, party etc).
 How many guests will there be – is asking how many people in total.
 It may not sound different in some cases but it can be different.

 The second option may best be used when booking a theatre or restaurant.
 I might say how many people will be there (in total at the theatre: the entire audience) when booking the theatre for my guests they may ask how many guests will there be?
 (How many tickets do you want/wish?)
 I hope this helps.

-Q: There is a question – What’s the correct English tense to use in this exercise?
+Question: There is a question – What’s the correct English tense to use in this exercise?

 Why were you late yesterday?

 I ___/wait/______ at the bus stop for over 40 minutes before the bus arrived.